migoox/game-of-life/README.md

 # Game of Life
-During Hackathon organized by KNI (Koło Naukowe Informatyków) on Warsaw Uinversity of Technology in 2021 I created easy to use, simple implementation of John Conway's Game of Life using C++ and SFML library.
+During Hackathon organized by KNI (Koło Naukowe Informatyków) on Warsaw University of Technology in 2021 I created easy to use, simple implementation of John Conway's Game of Life using C++ and SFML library.
 ## Instructions
 Application has 2 scenes - **Info Scene** and **Game Scene**.
 Since there is no UI, Info Scene provides informations